Hello and welcome,

 As such, I’ll tell you right now that being in business isn’t always easy.
 As a matter of fact, it can sometimes be a grueling 10 round fight.

-One of the greatest characteristics of a small business owner or professional is resilience… the ability to take a hit and keep moving forward.
+One of the greatest characteristics of a small business owner is resilience… the ability to take a hit and keep moving forward.